1980is/rhcsa-9/LVM.md

 ``df -Th`` Verify that you lvm has increased by the size you wanted.

+## Create a VG with a different physical extent

+The default physical extent size is 4MB.
+If you want a larger physical extent you must do so when you create the VG.
+Let's say you want a VG names data and the physical extent size should be 8MB.

+``vgcreate -s 8M data /dev/nvem0n1p2``

 ### Debug

-If you get this error.
+1. If you get this error.
-Warning: Not all of the space available to /dev/sda appears to be used, you can fix the GPT to use all of the space (an extra 10485760 blocks) or continue with the current setting?
+Warning: **Not all of the space available to /dev/sda appears to be used**, you can fix the GPT to use all of the space (an extra 10485760 blocks) or continue with the current setting?
 Fix/Ignore?

-This is fixed with ``parted -l``
+   2. This is fixed with ``parted -l``
+2. If you have a machine that has been cloned.
+You might get this message when you run ``pvs`` **Device files last seen on "device" not found.**
+   4. ``rm /etc/lvm/devices/system.devices``
+   5. ``vgimportdevices -a``
+6.